kevinlekiller/mpv_scripts/powermizer/README.md

 mpv script for setting the "PowerMizer" setting on Nvidia GPU's with the proprietary driver on *nix operating systems.

-It sets "PowerMizer" to "Prefer Maximum Performance" when mpv starts.
+It sets "PowerMizer" to "Prefer Maximum Performance" when mpv is playing.

-It sets "PowerMizer" to "Adaptive" when mpv exits.
+It sets "PowerMizer" to "Adaptive" when mpv is idle or exits.

 It will try to automatically detect your GPU.